scroodge/btrc_pts_bot/README.md

 # btrc_pts_bot

-Small bot too generate some data
+Small bot to generate some data